picussecurity/picus-challenge-questions/backend/MailDelivr.md

-# MailDelivr
+# MailCampaign

 You are supposed to write a web service for sending email campaigns to contacts.
-You are free to choose whatever technology you will use to implement it.
+You are free to choose whatever technology you like to implement it.

 ## Requirements